brianvanderburg2/taskrun/doc/readme.txt

 Parameters:
     name
         The name of the task.
-If not specified, use the function name once
+If not specified, use the function name extend
-        Specify the function to only be executed once even if the task is called more than once
-    extend
         Each named task is actually a list of functions.
 By default env.task will raise an error if already defined.
-Setting this to try will add the function to the list in the named task.
+Setting this will append the function to the lists in the named task.
 The functions are executed in the order they are specified when the task is executed.
-In addition each function's "once" parameter is unique to itself, so one function of a named task may have once set to True while another function of the same task may have once st to False.
+In addition each function's "once" parameter is unique to itself, so one function of a named task may have once set to True while another function of the same task may have once set to False. once
+        Specify the function to only be executed once even if the task is called more than once.
+True by default. depends
+        Can the the name of another task or a list of task names that should be called before this task's function is executed.
+The called task will have the same environment set as the current task.
+However, as the task is preserved, changed made to the environment in the called task will not be visible in the current task.
     **vars
         Additional name=value parameters specify variables to be set when the task is called.
 These will override variables set outside the task